 On a recent weekend road trip from Daegu to (a 5-6 hour drive), these are some things I discovered…

-10 Things you should know if you’re driving in Korea:
+10 Things to know before driving in Korea

 1. Koreans drive like Americans